Haivision/srt/docs/handshake.md

 receives the value 5 in `Version`, it understands that it comes from an HSv5 client, so it knows that it should prepare the proper HSv5 messages in the next phase.
 It also checks the following in the `Type` field:
-    - whether the lower 16-bit field contains the magic value, otherwise the connection is rejected.
+	- whether the lower 16-bit field (extension flags) contains the magic value, otherwise the connection is rejected.
 This is a contingency for the case where someone who, in attempting to extend UDT independently, increases the `Version` value to 5 and tries to test it against SRT.
-    - whether there is an advertised `PBKEYLEN` in the upper 16-bit field, and if it's not 0 (in which case it is written into the value of the `SRTO_PBKEYLEN` option).
+    - whether the upper 16-bit field (encryption flags) contain a nonzero value, which is interpreted as an advertised `PBKEYLEN` (in which case it is written into the value of the `SRTO_PBKEYLEN` option).

 Note that if both parties set `PBKEYLEN`, this results in unwanted fallback behavior, where the value advertised by the Listener wins.
 In order to prevent this from